cuda-networks/django-eb-sqs/README.md

 #### Executing Tasks

-The Elastic Beanstalk Worker Tier sends all tasks to the specified API endpoint. django-eb-sqs has already such an endpoint which can be used by specifing the url mapping in your `urls.py` file.
+The Elastic Beanstalk Worker Tier sends all tasks to a API endpoint. django-eb-sqs has already such an endpoint which can be used by specifing the url mapping in your `urls.py` file.

 ```python
 urlpatterns = [